 This new feature was announced a while ago, and it’s already riling up the coop.

-Although Twitter reports seeing more Retweets and Tweets from users who are already using this feature, many users are resistant to the change.
-We saw, and still see, a similar reaction when Facebook began sorting statuses by popularity, rather than chronology.
+Although Twitter reports seeing more Retweets and Tweets from users already using this feature, many users resist the change.
+We saw, and still see, a similar reaction when Facebook began sorting statuses by popularity rather than chronology.

-Twitter is trying to make the best free product they can, and one that remains the most useful for their users.
-Getting users up to speed without having to sift through the thousands of people they follow seems useful.
-But for those who don’t want to miss a thing, this feature just seems unnecessary.
+Twitter is trying to make the best free product they can, which remains the most useful for their users.
+Getting users up to speed without sifting through the thousands of people they follow seems useful.
+But this feature seems unnecessary for those who don’t want to miss a thing.

-What about for SEO?
-Well, social media remains a useful tool for businesses.
+What about SEO?
+Well, social media remains a valuable tool for businesses.
 This new feature is just one more thing to get used to.
 Advertisers may like this new feature because it keeps their brand visible without the cost of setting up a new ad.

 “Is the Twitter I Know Gone for Good?”